o3bvv/candv/docs/customization.rst

 .. note::

     Be careful with attaching methods of existing objects to another objects.
-    Maybe it will be better for you to use some lambda or define somemethod within ``merge_into_group``.
+    Maybe it will be better for you to use some lambda or define some method within ``merge_into_group``.

 Adding verbosity